-- When your child asks for help: From tying shoes to homework, respond with, "Let me see you try first and then I will help with the rest."
+- When your child asks for help: Try giving your child time for trial and error.
+From tying shoes to homework, respond with, "Let me see you try first and then I will help with the rest."
 Or, offer to do it together.
 If your child is non-verbal, give words to his actions so he can start to learn the process.
 For example, when a child reaches upward to be picked up, you can say, "It seems like you want me to carry you.
 I will hold you for a few minutes and then we will walk together."
 You don't need to do this every time, but consider it often.

 - When your child asks for an answer: A common parental instinct is to share all of your hard-earned wisdom, but in most cases it's best to support your children as they learn on their own.
-Start with asking them what they think or what they have tried.
-Then you'll know where you're starting from and can support them as they discover the answer.
-If they guess the wrong solution, support them as they experiment and discover why they weren't right.
+Start by asking them what they think or what they have tried.
+Then you'll know where you're starting from and how you can support them as they discover the answer.
+If they guess the wrong solution, support them as they experiment, make mistakes, and discover why they weren't right.
 You may not have time for this process every time, but it proves invaluable when you do.

-- When something goes wrong: Maybe they are fighting with a friend or doing something socially inappropriate like when children lie or they accidentally break a neighbor's window.
+- When something goes wrong: Maybe they are fighting with a friend or doing something socially inappropriate, like when children lie or accidentally break a neighbor's window.
 Instead of telling your children how to fix it or fixing it yourself, start by asking how they think they should fix it.
 Ask questions like, "How do you think your friend feels?
 Why do you think he feels that way?
 What can you do to change that?
 Why do you think lying is a problem?
 What might happen because of the lie?
 How can you solve the problem?"
-Guiding children to reflect on the problem takes more time, but provides rich learning and skill-building opportunities.
-While learning from mistakes, they also develop self-confidence, self-concept, and moral judgement that comes from doing something like apologizing to the neighbor and working to right a wrong.
+Guiding children to reflect on the problem takes more time, but provides rich opportunities for learning and skill-building.
+While children learn from mistakes, they also develop the self-confidence, self-concept, and moral judgement that comes from doing something like apologizing to the neighbor and working to right a wrong.

 - When your child doesn't do as well as you expected: From a low grade to a game loss, life can be riddled with disappointments and failures.
 Instead of focusing on a fixed marker of success like a grade or a win, it's better to reflect together on what children did, how they excelled, and things they have learned.
 Their personal growth and achievement should be the focus of these conversations rather than the mistake or failure itself.
-Consider encouraging rather than heaping on praise as a way to focus on children's ability towards a positive outcome.
+Consider encouraging rather than heaping on praise as a way to focus children towards positive outcomes.